 *This date in 1839 marks the founding of the Nineteenth Street Baptist Church of Washington, D.C.
-It is one of the oldest Black Baptist Churches in the Nation’s Capital.
+It is one of the oldest Black Churches in the Nation’s Capital.

 Nineteenth Street Baptist has figured prominently in the spiritual and cultural life of the City and has attracted national and international attention.
-On January 26, 1975, after 135 years it moved to its present location at 4606 Sixteenth Street, N.W.
+On January 26, 1975, after 135 years, it moved to its present location at 4606 Sixteenth Street, N.W.
 In its rich history, preachers have been ordained; churches have been planted, and schools have been created.
-Through acclaimed concerts by its choirs and soloists, dramatic performances, scholarships, and tutorial classes, the members of Nineteenth Street Baptist have glorified God and bless the surrounding community.
+Through acclaimed concerts by its choirs and soloists, dramatic performances, scholarships, and tutorial classes, the members of Nineteenth Street Baptist have glorified God and blessed the surrounding community.

 The Rev. Dr. Derrick Harkins was pastor since September 1, 1997.
 Under his leadership, Nineteenth Street is furthering its work by spreading the Gospel and equipping believers to live victoriously.
 In the 21st century, Rev. Dr. Darryl D. Roberts lead the church.